ubermorgenland/devops-agent/README.md

 # Ollama DevOps Agent

-A lightweight AI-powered DevOps automation tool using a fine-tuned Qwen3-1.7B model with Ollama and SmolAgents.
-Designed for sequential tool execution with structured reasoning.
+A lightweight AI-powered DevOps automation tool using a fine-tuned Qwen3-1.7B model with Ollama and SmolAgents. **Specialized for Docker and Kubernetes workflows** with sequential tool execution and structured reasoning.

 ## Features